 News from Haiti Vol. 4: Haiti’s Current Political Situation

-Talking about the new political landscape and challenges of the new Office.
+Talking about the new political landscape and challenges of the new Administration.

 (Inauguration of President Moïse at Port-au-Prince)

 February 7th, 2018 marked one year since the current president H.E.
 Jovenel Moïse took power and ending one-fifth of his term.
 The presidential term is five years, without the possibility of consecutive re-election.
 During his first year, President Moïse nominated and appointed the prime minister, created a new cabinet, and embarked on a reform to expand and update Haiti’s agricultural industry.
 President Moïse has declared this to be a priority during his presidency, and has given the name of this reform the “Caravan de Changement”.

 Although this may seem like a fairly simple and regular process, for the Haitian government it is quite the opposite, and President Moïse has been commended for completing this daunting process in a relatively swift period of time without any major mishaps.

 A continuing goal to be achieved in Haitian politics and administration has been political stability and civil order.
 In order to further the development of the nation, it is imperative that there is both economic and social stability; this is directly connected with political stability and public order, and without these essential foundations national development and improvements will not move forward.
 This puts Haitian political stability and economic stability in a chicken and egg situation, but it is fair to say that both parties are essential and inseparable in regards to the stability and development of Haiti.